ISagesse/BMI_Calculator/README.md

 npm i
 node calculator.js

-now go to you bwoser and paste http://localhost:3000/
+now go to you bwoser and paste http://localhost:3000/ addition page.

+http://localhost:3000/bmicalculator to go to the bmi calculator page.